-Over than 80% of women do too little physical activity to benefit their health.
+Over 80% of women do too little physical activity to benefit their health.
 But plenty of women like sport and often demand outstrips supply.
 So what's stopping more women getting active?

 Lack of time and money